 Procedure for installing dental veneers

-Your dentist will evaluate the shape, fit, and color of veneers against your teeth to make sure they are ideal for you.
+Dentists in Bendigo, Australia will evaluate the shape, fit, and color of veneers against your teeth to make sure they are ideal for you.
+Most other dentists will do a very similar process.

 Your dentist will clean your teeth to prevent bacteria from existing beneath the veneer.